Leighton McIntosh: Wrexham

 On 31 May 2019, McIntosh signed for National League club Wrexham.

 On 14 February 2020, McIntosh was loaned to National League North side Blyth Spartans.

 Wrexham chose not to renew McIntosh's contract for the following season.

 Cove Rangers

-On 10 August 2020, McIntosh signed with newly-promoted Scottish League One side Cove Rangers.
+On 10 August 2020, McIntosh signed with newly promoted Scottish League One side Cove Rangers.

+Arbroath (third spell)

+On 22 May 2023, McIntosh would return to former club Arbroath on a one-year deal.

+Queen of the South

+On 5 June 2024, it was announced that McIntosh had signed a one-year deal with Queen of the South.
+McIntosh's departure from the club was announced on 31 January 2025.

+Al Ahli SC

+In February 2025, McIntosh signed for Jordanian Pro League club Al Ahli SC, making history as the first Scottish player to play in Jordan.

+Dumbarton

+McIntosh returned to Scottish football in the summer of 2025, joining Scottish League Two side Dumbarton.
+He scored his first goals for the club in a 4-2 victory against Annan Athletic a month after joining.
+McIntosh scored his 100th career goal while at the Sons, in a defeat to Clyde in November 2025.

 International career

 McIntosh has represented the Scotland under-19 team.